rolling-scopes-school/tasks/stage0.5 Bootcamp/tasks/podcast-player/README.md

 Build a simplified web version of a podcast player that covers these user stories:

-1. The user can see a list of recommended podcasts provided by the Listen Notes test API.
+1. The user can see a list of recommended podcasts.
 2. The user can search podcasts via text search.
-Since the test API returns predefined test data, search results may not correspond to the entered query.
+If you use the Listen Notes test API, search results may not correspond to the entered query because the API returns predefined test data.
 3. The user can open a podcast from the list and see a details page with its available episodes.
 4. The user can select an episode and start listening to it.
 5. The user can seek forward and back through the episode timeline.